bbilly1/ryd-client/README.md

 ## Functionality
-- Get votes from a list of YouTube video IDs.
+- Get votes from a single or a list of YouTube video IDs.
 - Register your user ID by solving the challenge.
-- Cast your vote for a list of YouTube video IDs.
+- Cast your vote for a single or a list of YouTube video IDs.

 ## Install
-Download and install library from [https://pypi.org/project/ryd-client/](https://pypi.org/project/ryd-client/):
+Download and install the library from [https://pypi.org/project/ryd-client/](https://pypi.org/project/ryd-client/):

 ```shell
 pip install ryd-client
 ```

 ## Usage
-Some command example
+Take a look at the command examples below.

 ### Get
 Pass a list of YouTube video IDs and get a list of votes or pass a string of a single YouTube video ID to get a single votes dictionary: